House bill bans border wall construction in federal wildlife refuge

 Local officials and environmental activists opposed to the move had said the Santa Ana location was picked because it was "low-hanging fruit," essentially property the government already owned.

-The Department of Homeland Security has not responded to a request for comment from NBC News about the bill.
+The Department of Homeland Security did not respond to a request for comment from NBC News about the bill.